Terms & Conditions

 -

-More than 7 days notice: A fee of 25% of the total deposit will be charged.
-The balance of the deposit will be refunded.
+More than 7 days notice: 25% of the deposit will be retained.

 -

-Less than 7 days but more than 72 hours notice: A fee of 50% of the total payment will be charged.
-The balance will be refunded.
+Less than 7 days but more than 72 hours notice: 50% of the total payment will be retained.

 -

-Less than 72 hours but more than 48 hours notice: A fee of 75% of the total payment will be charged.
-The balance will be refunded.
+Less than 72 hours but more than 48 hours notice: 75% of the total payment will be retained.

 -